 So far, anecdotal evidence suggests that side effects of CBD overconsumption by dogs include dry mouth, lower blood pressure, and drowsiness.
 Without definitive evidence, it's hard to say whether dogs can overdose on CBD.
 Recognizing that “we do not know what size dosage would be toxic,” the American Kennel Club suggests “to start out with small amounts and then closely monitor the effects” to make sure you don't inadvertently give your dog too much CBD.

-What is the Right Amount of CBD?
+What is the right amount of CBD?

 The key to dosing is figuring out how it affects your unique body.
-Every person is different, and since researchers have not identified any precise doses, the best thing to do is start slow and pay attention to how your body reacts.
+Every person is different, and since researchers have not identified any precise doses, the best thing to do is start slowly and pay attention to how your body reacts.